At least seven injured as Israeli tank ‘accidentally’ hits Egyptian border

 The wounded people were taken to hospital, a witness and a medical source said.
 Witnesses reported hearing a blast followed by the sounds of ambulances deployed from the Egyptian side.

-Marwan Bishara, Al Jazeera’s senior political analyst in London, said the incident could spur further warnings from Cairo.
+Marwan Bishara, Al Jazeera’s senior political analyst in London, said the incident could further complicate Israel’s relationship with Egypt.

 “This could, in fact, lead to further Egyptian warning to Israel that it needs to relax its indiscriminate and horrific bombing on Gaza that is definitely getting out of control,” Bishara said.